joetidee/redux-action-namespacer/README.md

     }
 });
 ```
+Note that the value `true` simply represents a value that the `nsActionTypes()` function uses the know when to stop going deeper within that branch - the value is always `true`.
 Then, in your reducers file, you can import these action types to use directly in your reducers:

 (reducers.js)